samuelventura/go-mail-be/README.md

 # go-mail-ms

-Send only mailer with REST API
+Send only restful mail micro service

 - curl is the cli
 - open relay